nitrite/nitrite-doc/java-sdk/database.md

 NitriteBuilder builder = Nitrite.builder();
 ```

-### In-memory database
+### In-memory Database

+If you don't load any on-disk storage module, then Nitrite will create an in-memory database.
 The below code snippet shows how to create a database in-memory.

 ```java
 Nitrite db = Nitrite.builder()
     .openOrCreate();
 ```

-### On-disk database
+### On-disk Database

-The below code snippet shows how to create a database on-disk using H2's MVStore.
+The below code snippet shows how to create a database on-disk.

-#### MVStore backed database
+#### MVStore Backed Database

 ```java
 MVStoreModule storeModule = MVStoreModule.withConfig()